bvillacrusis/coursera-module3-assignment/README.md

   3. install.packages("reshape")
   4. library(reshape)

-Otherwise, comment the first few line od the code (for installation) to install the needed packages and libraries.
+Otherwise, comment the first few line of the code (for installation) to install the needed packages and libraries.

-The ouput of the program will be located in your working directory with a file name tidy_data_set.csv.
+The ouput of the program will be located in your working directory with a file name tidy_data_set.txt.

 Below is the main flow of the program: